phanumat/Documentation/smartapp-developers-guide/async-http.rst

 To address these issues, we're releasing new APIs so SmartApps and Device Handlers can make HTTP requests *asynchronously*.
 We specify the details of the request, along with the name of a method (that we must implement) to call with the response.
-SmartThings will then execute the request, and then call the specified request handler method when the response is received.
+PEA HiVE will then execute the request, and then call the specified request handler method when the response is received.

 With asynchronous HTTP requests, we're far less likely to encounter execution timeouts due to a slow third party service.